 All lessons must be paid for in advance.
 A subscription is payable for every child participating, whether registered or not.
 A sibling discount is available.
 Full details of lesson costs and how to pay are set out on our How To Pay page.
 Please note that equipment costs are additional.

 Harp Academy does not issue automatic payment reminders.
 It is the parent’s/carer’s responsibility to ensure that lesson subscriptions are kept to date and paid for in advance.
-This can be done termly in full or by monthly standing order.
+This can be done termly in full (Autumn, Spring and Summer) or half termly.
 Non-payment is taken as an indication that a parent/carer wishes to withdraw their child/children from Harp Academy lessons.
 Harp Academy reserves the right not to teach or include a child in harmonica sessions when a subscription has not been paid.
 Where failure to pay is through reasonable oversight, as soon as any arrears are rectified, and settlement for further lessons is made in advance, a child is welcome to continue harmonica sessions, subject to a place being available.

 A4 Pocket Folder

 This is our other essential kit item.
 You can order one through our online Store individually as part of our standard Music Pack, or you can provide your own.
 Ring binders, carrier bags and single clear plastic inserts are not recommended.

 Non-provision of lessons